Quancetia Hamilton

-Quancetia Hamilton is a Canadian actress.
+Quancetia Hamilton is a Canadian actress of African-Caribbean heritage.
 She is most noted for her performance as Agent Nelson in the television series Call Me Fitz, for which she was a Canadian Screen Award nominee for Best Supporting Actress in a Comedy Series at the 2nd Canadian Screen Awards in 2014.

 She has acted most prominently on stage, including in both the 2003 Theatre Passe Muraille and 2005 Princess of Wales Theatre productions of Da Kink in My Hair.